aspyrx/ipaces.org/src/routes/about/bylaws/index.md

 # Bylaws

-## ARTICLE I. MISSION
+## ARTICLE I. NAME AND MISSION

-The mission of the IPACES is to foster international collaboration of research and education in the field of Earth Sciences and support the professional development of Chinese Earth Scientists.
+The name of this organization is "INTERNATIONAL PROFESSIONAL ASSOCIATION OF CHINESE EARTH SCIENTISTS" (abbreviated as "IPACES").
+The mission of IPACES is to foster international collaboration of research and education in the field of Earth Sciences and support the professional development of Chinese Earth Scientists.

 ## ARTICLE II.
 MEMBERSHIP